roocs/34e-mngmt/docs/characterisation/characterisation_investigations.md

 - Shape of main variable

 The table below summaries the problems that were captured.
-It then follows on by suggesting what characteristic to extract and explaining how this would be used to test for the problem.
+It then suggests which characteristic to extract and explains how this would be used to test for the problem.
 Finally, the last column shows how to extract this characteristic using xarray, where 'ds' corresponds to the dataset under investigation and 'var' corresponds to the main variable of the dataset.

 | Problem  | Characteristic to extract | How to check for problem | How to extract using xarray |
 |---|---|---|---|